Elin aka MooseLady

 Did the Scandinavians count?

-When it comes to numbers and having a system for that, as with most things in ancient Scandinavia, there is no such system being written down anywhere as far as we know of.
+When it comes to numbers and having a system for that, as with most things in ancient Scandinavia, there is no tutorial of how that system worked documented down anywhere as far as we know of.

-What we do know however is that the iron age Scandinavians were successful in selling and trading, which would show that there must indeed been a system in place to keep track of various tasks.
-There has been many grave goods directly connected to merchant activities such as weights and scales with origins from iron age Scandinavia (in for example the Viking age city of Birka and on the island of Gotland).
+What we do know however is that the iron age Scandinavians were successful in selling and trading, which shows that there must indeed been a system in place to keep track of various tasks.
+Furthermore; it is a necessity to use counting when it comes to everyday tasks such as smithing, weaving and cooking.
+There has been many grave goods directly connected to merchant activities such as weights and scales with origins from Iron Age Scandinavia (in for example the Viking age city of Birka and on the island of Gotland).

-Other evidence of that the iron age Scandinavians had some kind of numbering system can be found on runestones.
-On the “Runestone in Stora Ek”, county of Västergötland, Sweden, it tells a story about a father honouring his dead son.
+Other evidence of that the Iron Age Scandinavians had some kind of numbering system can be found on runestones.
+On the “Runestone in Stora Ek”, county of Västergötland, Sweden.
+There is a carved down story about a father honouring his dead son.
 The runestone further covers information on what this father is inheriting from his son, which is 3 farmsteads and 30 coins to gather from a man named Erik.
 On this stone the 3 is carved as “þria” and the 30 is carved as “þria tiugu”.
 These words are old Norse for three and three and ten.

 Futharks and finds